Skip to content

 Subchart structure

-The observability sub-chart is named datarobot-observability-core, which is in turn composed of other several charts:
+The observability sub-chart is named datarobot-observability-core, which is in turn composed of several other charts:

 • kube-state-metrics: service that generates metrics about the state of the objects (chart)